Techowl/todo-triumph/README.md

 todo-triumph
 ============

-An app that makes it more fun to get things done.
+This app will make it just a little more fun to get things done, by offering a todo list that uses D3 visuals to provide some positive reinforcement.

+I will build this app using test-driven development.

+### Technologies To Be Involved
+Node.js/Express: Backend
+AngularJS: Frontend
+D3.js: Visuals
+MongoDB: Database for storing users
+Jasmine: Testing
+Passport: Authentication